Functional Neurosurgery Fellowship

 Epilepsy

 The Jefferson Comprehensive Epilepsy Center is an extremely busy center offering medical and surgical epilepsy treatment options.
-The Center is led by Michael Sperling, MD, who is currently the editor of Epilepsia.
+The Center is led by Michael Sperling, MD.
 Jefferson offers all available surgical epilepsy treatments, including resections, corpus callosotomy, thermal ablation (using both Visualase® and Neuroblate®), vagal nerve stimulation and responsive neurostimulation.
 We were also the first hospital in the United States to have a clinical Neuromate® sEEG robot installed.
+We also are partnered with Nemours Alfred I. duPont Hospital for Children, where we perform surgical epilepsy procedures including hemphispherotomies.

 The fellow will attend the weekly epilepsy conference, which is a discussion between our epileptologists, neurosurgeons and neuropsychologists.
 Each surgical candidate is discussed at this conference, allowing the fellow to gain experience in surgical planning.
 They will also serve as either the primary surgeon or the assistant surgeon on epilepsy cases.